RyanGaudion/Verses-Node/REPORT.md

 The stats page is split into 2 main sections, quick statistics (which provide short summaries such as how many chapters have been read in the last 30 days, or what percentage of the Bible is complete) and the monthly graph (which shows in a chart how many chapters have been read per month for the last year).

 These statistics are calculated using multiple complex MongoDB aggregation pipelines and are then displayed on screen via EJS.
-The graph also uses MongoDB aggregation for its data and then uses AlpineJS and Tailwind CSS to visualise this data into a graph.
+The graph provides data visulisation for the user to easily see their current reading habit vs previous months.
+This also uses aggregation for its data as well as AlpineJS and TailwindCSS for the graph's UI.

 ![Stats](./images/StatsPage.png)